-You probably created your distribution provisioning profile before you configured your App ID for push notifications on the iOS Provisioning Portal or Developer Certificate Utility.
-Or. it might just be that the distribution provisioning profile installed on your build machine is older than the one on the iOS Provisioning Portal or Developer Certificate Utility.
+You probably created your distribution provisioning profile before you configured your App ID for push notifications in Member Center.
+Or. it might just be that the distribution provisioning profile installed on your build machine is older than the one in Member Center.
 In that case, delete the one on the build machine and click Refresh at the bottom right of the Organizer window.

 Once you have a distribution provisioning profile installed on your build system with the correct push notifications entitlement, you will need to rebuild your app, and re-submit it to the store as an update.
 You may be able to request an expedited review using this form.

 Registration Succeeded But No Notifications Received

 If your app has registered with the push service but it is not receiving notifications, the problem can be either on the device/computer side or on the provider side.
 Here are a few things to check on the device/computer side.